IngSW24/prisma-typeorm-poc/README.md

 Using:

-- Swagger
-- TypeORM with migrations
+- NestJS + Swagger + TypeORM with migrations
+- React for the web application
+- Docker for containerization
+- docker-compose for local development and production orchestration
+- GithubCI pipelines for docker image build process on tag push

 ## How to